agraham/PRISM_rtd/docs/map.rst

 Basemaps
 ----------

-Basemaps options can be selected by clicking on the Basemap selector in the lower left corner of the map.
+Basemap options can be selected by clicking on the Basemap selector in the lower left corner of the map.
 Standard basemap options include:

-- Satellite Imagery
+- Satellite Imagery (provided via www.mapbox.com)
-- Topographic Map
+- Topographic Map (provided via www.mapbox.com)
-- Open Street Map
+- Open Street Map (provided via OSM)

 Other basemaps may include response specific satellite or drone collected imagery.